 The business of the Company is not generally subject to seasonal influences.
-However, our performance in 2023 was impacted by unprecedented climatic phenomena that caused heavy rainfall and flooding throughout Peru, affecting all industries.
-In Corihuarmi, this prompted a series of risk prevention efforts in mining and processing operations, as well as an increase in gold production.
-Additionally, the Company invested in water treatment equipment and infrastructure, efforts that continued into the first quarter of 2024, to ensure optimal environmental management in accordance with the highest local and international standards.
-In addition, the variation in revenue, net profit and loss are generally due to a number of factors, including the market price of gold, the tonnes of ore and the associated grade of these tonnes of ore extracted from the mine and therefore the cost of production, the level of expenses incurred and the impairment of exploration, development and mining assets.
+However, our performance in the third quarter of 2024 continued to be impacted by the increased tonnage of waste rock mined in order to access the higher-grade ore areas of Corihuarmi.
+This resulted in a decrease in gold ounces produced and sold.
+In addition, the variation in revenue, net profit and loss are due to a number of factors, including the market price of gold, the associated grade of the tonnes of ore extracted from the mine and therefore the cost of production, the level of expenses incurred and the impairment of exploration, development and mining assets.